PrinceS17/NS_Simulation_Toolkit/README.md

 This repo is used to manage the ns-3 simulation and data generation.
 It can be used to quickly install and configure ns-3, install BRITE topology generator, start multiple simulation runs, and collect and visualize the data (data rate, RTT, LLR, etc).

 ## Usage
-After clone the repo, run
+After cloning the repo, run

 ```
 ./install.sh